Canon 1000D vs Fujifilm X-T20

 Feature comparison: Canon 1000D vs Fujifilm X-T20

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the X-T20 has an electronic viewfinder (2360k dots), while the 1000D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X-T20 offers a wider field of view (100%) than the one in the 1000D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the X-T20 has a higher magnification (0.62x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1000D, the Fujifilm X-T20, and comparable cameras.

 |Canon 1000D»||optical||n||2.5||230||fixed||n||4000||3.0||Y||n||Canon 1000D|